How To Use And Configure WordPress Widgets – Part 4

 Add a new Text widget to your sidebar, paste the content from your clipboard into the content field and click Save

-Your new custom widget will be added to your sidebar navigation section…
+Your new custom widget is now added to the sidebar area…

 (Create your own sidebar widgets)